 In the last few months, I have developed a fascination with Palmistry.
-My enjoyment and respect for Palmistry has grown for various reasons.
-First, timing can be done Palmistry.
-Anything that can go into timing, I appreciate.
+My enjoyment and respect for Palmistry have grown for various reasons.
+First, timing can be done in Palmistry.
+Anything that can go into timing, I appreciate it.
 Timing is my favorite.
 After all, we all want to know the timing of events.

 More importantly, the fingers, mounts, and certain lines have many astrological parallels.

-In fact, I have noticed that acupuncturists will look at the palm to diagnose health issues.
-Though acupuncturists aren’t palmists and palmists do not (and should not) diagnose health, there is validity to palmistry being a constructive tool.
+I have noticed that acupuncturists will look at the palm to diagnose health issues.
+Though acupuncturists aren’t palmists and palmists do not (and should not) diagnose health, there is validity to palmistry being a useful tool.

-There are some basic requirements in order to have an effective palm reading.
+There are some basic requirements to have useful palm reading.
 It is crucial to have an accurate palm print.
 This could be a challenge.
 Using a printer scanner will not be sufficient.
 Neither will photographs.
-In fact, the ink used in taking the print is important in order to get every line and marking on the hand.
-Some inks are great for taking a print.
-Yet others are a nightmare to use.
+The ink used in taking the print is vital to get every line and marking it on the hand.
+Some inks are great for making a print.
+Others are a nightmare to use.
 Paint will not work.

-The only ink I have seen that works is block printing ink.
-Some inks will form blotches where the lines get washed out as they become over saturated.
+The only ink I have seen that works are block printing ink.
+Some inks will form blotches where the lines get washed out as they become oversaturated.

-As for the hand to take the palm print, it is the print of the dominant hand that needs to be taken.
-The dominant hand will show the upcoming potentials.
-The non dominant hand will show inherited traits.
-The markings on the palm change.
+As for the hand to take the palm print, it is the print of the dominant hand that needs to be made.
+The dominant hand will show future potentials.
+The non-dominant hand will show inherited traits — the markings on the palm change.
 So getting a palm print done over time is recommended.

-Timing in palmistry is a little general.
+Timing in Palmistry is a little general.
 It will not break down events into specific months.
 For that, one needs to use astrology.
 Instead, in Palmistry, one can get close to years and ranges of life.
-Yet when all tools come together to confirm events, it makes forecasting accurately astonishing.
+When all tools come together to confirm events, it makes forecasting accurately astonishing.

-The most important elements to view are where there are markings, crosses, lines, and islands (periods of being stuck like being trapped in an Island.)
+The essential elements to view are where there are markings, crosses, lines, and islands (periods of being stuck like being trapped in an Island.)
 A magnifying glass is recommended in looking at the palm print.
-With hundreds of lines and marks there is always new information being discovered.
+With hundreds of lines and marks, there is always new information being discovered.